 In Monolith, each hero’s role is more defined.
 No longer can you pick whoever you want and simply romp around the map.
 If you try to play the game the same way as the Legacy map you will die a lot, which is never good for your team.

 Casters will find it harder to survive in the jungle and are more susceptible to ganks at every opportunity.
 Junglers now play a more important role by stalking the jungle and racking up kills, while at the same time helping the team gain Amber by killing jungle camps to fill the Amber Link.

 Heroes are quite vulnerable up to about level six or seven and there is now more emphasis on using lower cards at the start of the game to give a slight edge.
 Slotting in a couple of one point cards along with mana or health is not a bad idea.
 These can be ditched once the card points start increasing.

 Due to the size of the map, game lengths have decreased, and more often than not it’s unlikely a game will play out with heroes reaching level 15.
-You need to keep this in mind when building a new deck or tweaking a Legacy deck.
+You need to keep this in mind when building a new deck.

-Card points now come in increments of one and not three.
-It’s harder to build up card points early on and it means you may need to be on the battlefield for longer before jumping back to base to place more cards or upgrades.
+Card points come in increments of one and not three as was the case in the old Legacy map.
+This change means it’s harder to build up card points early on and it means you may need to be on the battlefield for longer before jumping back to base to place more cards or upgrades.
 Think carefully about what cards you select based on this new one point system.
 Take two point and one point upgrade cards in case you want to max out one of the main cards quickly depending on what’s happening in the match.

 At the start of the match utilise one point cards such as Strike Tokens and a health or mana card.
 This gives you a small damage boost while you are acquiring more card points from minions.
 Swap these out at around level four or five for better cards.